elchericito/prive-docs/analytics-and-data/analytics-overview/general-analytics.md

 <summary><strong>Migrated Cancelled Subscriptions (ending)</strong> </summary>

-Total subscriptions that were migrated to Prive from other providers as cancelled.
+Total subscriptions that were migrated to Recurly Commercefrom other providers as cancelled.

 Helps answer: "At the end of the month, how many migrated cancelled subscriptions did we have?"